sess/crackthesafe/README.md

 - [ ] Style the page to fit your personality
 - [ ] Validates input so that it will return “Not valid input” if the user types in a wrong choice.
 - [ ] Keeps track of number of guesses
+- [ ] Tell the user whether each number entered is lower or higher than the correct number

 ## References/Tools
 * [Advanced Reference Table]()